lluancarlo/MCGorila/README.md

-# GorilaBot
+# MC Gorila Bot
-Simple discord bot to play yt music
+Simple discord bot to play yt music.
+Using `Discord Js` and `Discord-Player Js`.

 # How to
-1. Install all packages
+1. Install all packages with `npm install`
-`pip install -r requirements.txt`

-2. Download [FFMPEG](https://ffmpeg.org/ "FFMPEG") and configure system environment variables to the *bin/ffmpeg*, *bin/ffplay* and *bin/ffprobe* files.

-3. Set your discord token in `.env` file
+2. Set your discord token in `.env` file

-4. Run `bot.py`
+3. Run `bot.js`